I Believe Reflexology Really Helped My Bell's Palsy

 I tried not to get my hopes up too much.
 I was warned that this can be a long process, even with the help of reflexology.
 After a week, I didn’t look as dropped.
 I still had no control, but my eyebrow wasn’t down by my nostril.
 A few days after that, I could (half) smile again.
 Next, my patch came off and my eye closed when I told it to (very slowly, but closed all the same).
 I’m now 2 weeks and 3 days in and I’m not taping my eye shut, I can make my make-up look even and have most of my smile back.
 This is an incredibly fast recovery; most full recoveries take at least 3-6 months.
 I do not doubt for a second that it’s reflexology and my wonderfully knowledgeable and experienced reflexologists Wendy and Martyn I must thank for my abnormally quick recovery.

-I am again reassured and amazed of the power of this wonderful treatment and I am positive it has speeded up my return to feeling normal again!
+I am again reassured and amazed at the power of this wonderful treatment and I am positive it has speeded up my return to feeling normal again!
 Thank you for reading x

 Olivia Hart PRM